Top 5 Trends Influencing College Admissions

 Diversity, Equity, and Inclusion Initiatives Are Here To Stay

 It’s no secret that diversity, equity, and inclusion efforts have come under fire in recent years.
-Increasingly polarized political tension pulls at every facet of modern life, and college admissions are no exception.
+Increasingly polarized political tensions affect every facet of modern life, and college admissions are no exception.[1]
 Since the U.S. Supreme Court’s controversial 2023 decision that ruled race-conscious admissions programs–which were implemented decades ago to combat racial discrimination–unconstitutional, 28 states have proposed a total of 86 anti-DEI bills.
 Of those 86 bills, 54 have been tabled or failed to pass, and 14 have final legislative approval.
 Notably, only 14 anti-DEI bills have actually been signed into law.

 Many colleges and universities have maintained or even increased their diversity efforts through intentional strategies, like partnering with high schools and community organizations in underserved areas to broaden their applicant pools.
-Despite political or legislative pressure to abandon DEI, schools are finding ways to circumvent race-based diversity outreach by focusing on socioeconomic diversity and first-generation college students
+Despite political or legislative pressure to abandon DEI, schools are finding ways to circumvent race-based diversity outreach by focusing on socioeconomic diversity and first-generation college students.

 Higher education institutions are also maintaining DEI initiatives by participating in holistic admissions, a practice that “broadens opportunities for qualified candidates from non-traditional backgrounds and enhances the diversity and richness of the graduate student community, benefiting students, faculty, and the university as a whole.”[2]
 Keeping up with the ever-shifting, constantly frenzied world of politics can be an intense and stressful experience for young people.
 Cultures don’t change overnight, though, and the majority of colleges and universities still recognize the value of maintaining diverse student populations.[3]